samt07/occasio_event_assistant/README.md

-# Event Assistant Chatbot
+# Occasio - An Event Management Assistant Chatbot
 Event assistant app written in python leveraging Claude, Gemini and ChatGPT LLMs.
-It is currently designed for a school event dataset, but can be easily expanded to any organisation events database.
+It is currently designed for a sample school event dataset locally added in the code, but can be easily expanded to any organisation events database.

 ## Features
 - The chatbot UI is built using Gradio.